MadameMarine/Cysmu/README.md

 Mix the list randomly.

 ##### Swipe to delete
-Quick suppression of item from the queue.
+Quick deletion of item from the queue.

 ### Modula
 This is the main page and entry point of the application.